mjsamberg/resourceguides/accessibility/index.md

 From this sentence, it’s not clear what users will be learning about when they click on the link.
 Secondarily, on phone screens, the words “here” are too close together and may not make a large enough tap target for someone with limited dexterity to click on.
 Instead, word links descriptively, like:
 _Learn more about the [Friday Institute][37], [our mission][38], [our projects][39], and [our people][40]. _

+Additionally, since some users may not be aware of changes in the active window, it is a best practice to inform users when the link they click on will open in a new tab.
+Some websites add the text “(opens in a new tab)” to the link text.
+Others use an icon and [include ARIA tags to inform users that their site will open in a new window][41].

 ## Tables
 Tables with a designated header row and column should have columns designated as such so that screen readers and other format converters will read the header information with the cell data, and so that headers will be shown on each printed page.